Ph4nt0mRenegade/hello-world/README.md

 # hello-world
 Beginner git and GitHub tutorial

-My name is Connor Norris
+My name is Connor Norris<br/>
-I attend school at the University of Wisconin Parkside \n I am currently seeking a CS degree
+I attend school at the University of Wisconin Parkside<br/>
+I am currently seeking a CS degree<br/>